Reviews and Commentaries for Tommy

 - These are Demo Discs for Tubey Magical Acoustic Guitars

 What do high grades give you for this album?
 Silky, sweet vocals; huge weight to the bottom end; “you are there” immediacy; BIG drums, off the charts rock and roll energy, and shocking clarity and transparency.

 No other Who album has all these things in such abundance.

 The Tubey Magic Top Ten

-You don’t need tube equipment to hear the prodigious amounts of Tubey Magic that exist on this recording.
+You don’t need tube equipment to hear the prodigious amount of Tubey Magic that exists on this recording.
 For those of you who’ve experienced top quality analog pressings of Meddle or Dark Side of the Moon, or practically any jazz album on Contemporary, whether played through tubes or transistors, that’s the luscious sound of Tubey Magic, and it is all over Tommy.

 The Most Tubey Magical CD Ever

-Now some of you are going to have a hard time wrapping your heads around this next bit, but no two CDs sound the same just as no two records sound the same.
+Now some of you are going to have a hard time wrapping your heads around this next bit, but no two CDs sound the same, just as no two records sound the same.
 Get together five identical copies of a CD and shoot them out yourself.
-At least one or two of them will tower over the others.
+At least one or two of them will sound better than the others.
 I have done this experiment dozens of times and the results are beyond question.
 You can always blindfold yourself and check your findings if you have any doubts.